Most and Least Allergenic Foods For Babies With Allergies

 Least Allergenic Foods for Babies

 Now that we know a little more about food allergies in babies, let’s take a look at some of the least allergenic foods for babies.
-According to Dr. Sears, some of these foods include apples, avocados, broccoli, peaches, carrots, asparagus squash, sweet potatoes, rice, oats, chicken, turkey, lamb.7
+According to Dr. Sears, some of these foods include apples, avocados, broccoli, peaches, carrots, asparagus squash, sweet potatoes, rice, oats, chicken, turkey, and lamb.7

 Apples